haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 And here is the gist of the algorithm:

-1. Request the type checking artefacts from the ghcide subsystem
+1. Request the type checking artifacts from the `ghcide` subsystem
-2. Extract the actual import lists from the type checked AST,
+2. Extract the actual import lists from the type-checked AST,
 3. Ask GHC to produce the minimal import lists for this AST,
-4. For every import statement without a explicit import list, find out the minimal import list, and produce a code lens to display it together with a command to graft it on.
+4. For every import statement without an explicit import list, find out the minimal import list, and produce a code lens to display it together with a command to graft it on.

 ## Setup

-To get started, let’s fetch the HLS repo and build it.
+To get started, let’s fetch the HLS repository and build it.
 You need at least GHC 9.0 for this:

 ```
 git clone --recursive http://github.com/haskell/haskell-language-server hls